Curriculum and Instruction (CI)

 CI 5351.
 Creative Teaching, Learning, and Leading in Advanced/Gifted Education.

 This course focuses on the practical application of creativity research and theories to advanced/gifted education teaching, learning, and leading.
+Topics include the application of techniques for fostering creative thinking, the examination of rationales for creativity in education, and the evaluation of scholarly perspectives on the relevance of creativity in advanced/gifted education and society.
+Students analyze and apply practices for fostering creativity in PK-12 contexts including advanced/gifted education.
 Students may not take both CI 5351 and CI 5310 for credit.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter